spring-guides/gs-accessing-data-jpa/README.md

 ```

 Here you have a `Customer` class with three attributes, the `id`, the `firstName`, and the `lastName`.
 You also have two constructors.
 The default constructor only exists for the sake of JPA.
-You won't use it directly, so it is designated as `private`.
+You won't use it directly, so it is designated as `protected`.
 The other constructor is the one you'll use to create instances of `Customer` to be saved to the database.

 > Note: In this guide, the typical getters and setters have been left out for brevity.